Watford Gap: Stagecoach route

 Historically, this was a junction of the West Midlands to London or East Anglia stagecoach routes across England.
 Its coaching inn, the Watford Gap, plied the passing trade of the area.

 The pub, as well as the route from Cambridge to Coventry, is mentioned as early as 1769.
 This route ran through Northampton, Duston, Harlestone, past Althorp Park, Brington, Long Buckby, Watford, Watford Gap itself—the map indicating that the coaching inn was on the west side of Watling Street, and then into Kilsby.
 The route from Watford Gap to Kilsby is now part of the diverted A5 road following construction of the M1 motorway.

 The location of the Watford Gap coaching inn is the subject of confusion, with a location on the east side of the Grand Junction Canal (within the confines of the modern service station) being the most frequently cited, near the disused Welton railway station.
 There is no mention of a Watford Gap pub or any other pub at the suggested location on the 1889 or 1927 or 1952 Ordnance Survey maps of Northamptonshire.
 The nearest pub was the now-closed Stag's Head Inn in Station Road, Watford.
 The original location is further north on Watling Street.
 The canal-side building still stands but is closed for business and in poor repair.
 The earlier Watford Gap Inn is in good repair and generally unaltered, with the stabling yards and main structures used as farm buildings.

 Motorway service station

-The village is near to Watford Gap services on the M1 motorway, which was the first motorway service station in the United Kingdom.
+The village is near to Watford Gap services on the M1 motorway, which was one of the first motorway service stations in the United Kingdom.